| | | |

 3 Things I Want to Tell New Homeschooling Moms

-There are three things I want to tell you.
+There are three things I want to tell you – my fellow homeschooling moms

-These come from a heart that has been shaped, and reshaped, by the past decade of raising and educating my five kids.
+These come from a heart that has been shaped, & reshaped, by the past 16 years of raising & educating my five kids.

 First of all, it’s important that you know-